Deconstruction and the Pressure to Explain Yourself

 Here’s why:

-1. You were taught you always had to give a reason for the hope that lies within you.
-You had to be ready to give your testimony.
-The pressure to declare your faith and be a witness was constant.
+First of all, you might be experiencing a little hangover from your evangelistic days where you always had to give a reason for the hope that lies within you.
+You always had to be ready to testify and give your testimony.
+The pressure was constant to make your public statement of faith.
+Witness witness witness.

 Back to blog